 Select the mods you want to use in your game, and subscribe to them.

-In the Steam library, rightclick on ARK: Survival Evolved, and then click on "properties" at the bottom of the popup menu.
+On Steam, go to your game library and right click on ARK: Survival Evolved, and then click on "Properties" at the bottom of the popup menu.

-In the window that appears, click on the "Local Files" tab along the top, and then click on "Browse Local Files".
+In the window that appears, click on the "Local Files" tab along the side, and then click on "Browse".